-Students in the Gender & Sexuality Studies major will learn the critical thinking and analytical skills necessary to enter the job market or pursue graduate study in a variety of fields including women’s studies, sociology, English and history.
+Students in the Gender & Sexuality Studies major will learn the critical thinking and analytical skills necessary to enter the job market or pursue graduate study in a variety of fields including women’s studies, sociology, psychology, English and history.

 You will be able to develop expertise through directed studies and gain practical experience through internships, both of which will help you develop your career path.

 Other attributes of the program include: